actionsflow/actionsflow/docs/faqs.md

 # FAQs

+## 1. How Actionsflow deduplicate data?

+The Actionsflow's smart deduplication can help you to skip the data which has seen, the deduplicated job is handled by Actionsflow, not by the trigger.
+If a trigger's data need to deduplicate, then it will provide a [`getItemKey`](./reference/trigger-api.md#getitemkey) method, Actionsflow will cache the deduplication keys to [Github Actions cache](https://github.com/actions/cache), then, next time Actionsflow get the same data, it will skip that.
+For example, [`rss`](./triggers/rss.md) use `guid` or `link` as the deduplication key.

-## 1. How do I set a scheduled/cron event?
+## 2. How do I set a scheduled/cron event?

 To set a cron event on Actionsflow, see [`on.<trigger>.config.every`](./workflow.md#ontriggerconfigevery).

-## 2. How do I debug trigger outputs?
+## 3. How do I debug trigger outputs?

 For example, if you want to debug the RSS trigger outputs, you can use the [`toJSON` function provided by Github](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#tojson) like this: